 I specialise in identifying and characterising ancient fossils in the form of microbialites (macroscopic structures built by communities of microorganisms) and microfossils (cellularly-preserved remains of microorganisms), and studying their mineralogic and isotopic signatures.
 This work provides insight into the type and diversity of life present early on in Earth's history and aids in the search for fossilised life elsewhere.
 Read more about my research here.

-Over the past 9 years, since I started studying in Earth Science, I've had the opportunity to explore many beautiful and interesting places.
-I love doing field work, but also being in the outdoors in general.
-Camping, hiking, caving and kayaking are some of my favourite activities.
+Throughout my Geoscience career, I've had the opportunity to explore many beautiful and interesting places (check some of them out here!).
+I enjoy doing field work, but also being in the outdoors in general.
+Camping, hiking, caving, and kayaking are some of my favourite activities.

 Feel free to contact me by email or through my social media.